Gullanshire/SE2014_G4_Resource_Share/README.md

 ##Course Resource Sharing Subsystem

-The subsystem is mainly responsible for sharing and utilizating of course resource between teachers and students and for students to upload their homework or laboratory reports.
+The subsystem is responsible for two functions.
+Firstly, it shares and utilizes course resources between teachers and students.
+Secondly, it allows students to upload their homeworks and laboratory reports.

-+   Resource sharing: Teachers and students can upload any resources associated with the course such as courseware, exercise materials.
++   Resource sharing: Teachers and students can upload any resources associated with the course such as courseware, exercise material.
 They can also download any resources from the system.

-+    Homework assignment and submission: Teachers can publish the homework information and set a deadline for homework.
-Students should upload their homework or laboratory reports before the deadline.
++    Homework assignment and submission: Teachers can publish the homework information and set a deadline for the homework.
+Students should upload their homeworks or laboratory reports before the deadline.

-+   Resource management: with the growth of course resource, the administrator should manage a large amount of resource.
-For example, the administrator can put the resources that have been downloaded by most users in a visible place.
++   Resource management: with the growth of course resource, the administrator will have large amount of resources.
+In order to manage them, the administrator can put the resources that have been downloaded by most users in a visible place.

-+   Resource retrieval: provide a search model for the users to retrieval resources.
++   Resource retrieval: provide a search function for the users to retrieval resources.

 ###测试文档工作分工
 <table>